Laniakea-elixir-it/Documentation/source/user_documentation/galaxy/vpn_deployments.rst

    :scale: 30%
    :align: center

-Now is sufficent to click connect and compile the following fields:
+Now you need to click connect and fill the following fields:

 .. warning::
    **Important:** We use this client (**Tunnelblick** also supports this feature) because it allows the user to start the authentication process without requiring a real password.